JcDenis/whiteListCom/README.md

 ## REQUIREMENTS

- whiteListCom requires:
+_whiteListCom_ requires:

  * permissions to manage antispam
  * Dotclear 2.6

 ## USAGE

-First install whiteListCom, manualy from a zip package or from Dotaddict repository.
+First install _whiteListCom_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 Enable and configure "Unmoderated authors" of "Reserved names"